DAC & CCS

 Carbon capture

-While reducing GHG emissions is imperative, it is becoming clear that reductions alone are unlikely to be enough: it will also be necessary to remove GHG from the atmosphere to limit the global temperature increase to 1.5 °C [MKY, 2022].
+While reducing GHG emissions is imperative, it is becoming clear that reductions alone are unlikely to be enough: it will also be necessary to remove GHG from the atmosphere (known as carbon dioxide removal - CDR) to limit the global temperature increase to 1.5 °C [MKC, 2022].

-Carbon capture technologies prevent the release of CO2 (carbon dioxide) to the atmosphere.
-In the most commonly used arrangement today, a chemical that can “grab” CO2 is placed in or near the stream of CO2 at a source [CRS, 2020].
+Carbon capture (CC) technologies prevent the release of CO2 (carbon dioxide) to the atmosphere.
+In the most commonly used arrangement today, a system that can “grab” CO2 is placed in or near the stream of CO2 [CRS, 2020].

-CO2 can be captured from gases emitted by industrial processes or directly from the air (thru direct air capture - DAC - tech: CO2 is about 0.04% of the atmosphere).
-In many tech approaches, air is forced over a chemical that can “grab” CO2.
+CO2 can be captured from gases emitted by industrial processes (a.k.a. point-source CC) or directly from the air thru direct air capture (DAC): CO2 is about 0.04% of the atmosphere.
+In many DAC approaches, air is forced over a chemical that can “grab” CO2.

-CO2 can then be used as a feedstock to an industrial process or permanently stored (sequestered) underground.
-The full process is called carbon capture, utilization, and storage (CCUS), or even CCS.
-Both techs, DAC & CCUS, are in early stages of development, with a few examples of operating projects worldwide.
+CO2 can then be permanently stored underground (CCS) or used as a feedstock to an industrial process (carbon capture, utilization, and storage - CCUS).
+Both DAC & CCUS are in early stages of development, with a few examples of operating projects worldwide.
 Of the two, CCUS is more mature.
 After capture, the process for DAC is similar to that used for CCUS and can use the same equipment for compression, transfer, and storage.
+Anyway, CCS is expensive, site-specific, and need custom engineering virtually everywhere it’s been tried [BNEF, 2023].
+Figure 1 shows the production process of a typical CCS plant.

-The CO2 is predominantly sourced from industrial processes that produce high-purity CO2 as a by-product, such as ammonia production & biomass fermentation, or extracted from natural underground CO2 deposits, mainly for enhanced oil recovery (EOR) purposes [IEA, 2019].
+Post-combustion carbon capture is the most common type of technology commercially applied in industry for CO2 removal from power generation & heavy industries [SNZR, 2022].
+CO2 sourced from industrial processes produce high-purity CO2 as a by-product, such as ammonia production & biomass fermentation.
+Co2 can also be extracted from natural underground CO2 deposits, when it is mainly used for enhanced oil recovery (EOR) purposes [IEA, 2019].

 Globally, some 230 Mt of carbon dioxide (CO2) are used every year (demand in 2015).
-The largest consumer of CO2 is the fertilizer industry, where over half is used in urea manufacturing, followed by the oil sector (for EOR), with about a third of CO2 consumption.
+The largest consumer of CO2 is the fertilizer industry, where over half is used in urea manufacturing, followed by the oil sector (for EOR), with just over a third of CO2 consumption.

 CO2 is also used as a refrigerant in chilling systems, in fire extinguishers (eliminating flames by smothering), for inflating life rafts and life jackets, foaming rubber & plastics, in greenhouses to promote the growth of plants, immobilizing animals before slaughter, and, the most obvious industry application, in carbonated beverages.

-In theory, some CO2 use applications, such as fuels & chemicals, could grow to scales of multiple billions of tons of CO2 use per year [IEA, 2019].
-It is important to say, however, that CO2 use does not necessarily reduce emissions, as quantifying climate benefits is a complex task, requiring a comprehensive life-cycle assessment and understanding of market dynamics.
-Figure 1 shows CO2 uses in 2015.
+Moreover, some CO2 applications, such as fuels & chemicals, could grow to scales of multiple billions of tons of CO2 use per year [IEA, 2019].
+It is important to say, however, that CO2 use does not necessarily reduce emissions, as quantifying climate benefits is a complex task, requiring a comprehensive life-cycle assessment & understanding of market dynamics.

 DAC techs